Even if you’ve read this classic novel of mystery and suspense before, by re-reading it you will find new facets and nuances to admire.

 A gramophone recording relates that each of these guests have committed an unpardonable sin and have been as of yet beyond the reaches of law.
 One of them has invited them all here, produced the recording, and eliminating them but who could it be?

 Could it be the young reckless Marston, the well-respected doctor, or the elderly Emily Brent?
 Could it be General McArthur, the reptilian judge Wargrave, the prim Vera Claythorne, or the callous Philip Lombard?

-This one of Christie’s darkest and most intricate mystery.
+This is one of Christie’s darkest and most intricate mysteries.